 ...now you don't.

 No, I didn't physically move them.
 Nor did I Photoshop them out.
-Instead, I crawled along the bottom log.
-I never thought of doing this before because the water was so high that this would have caused me to miss half of the falls, horizontally.
+Instead, I crawled along the bottom half of a rotting log (seen as the only horizontal piece of wood above).
+I never thought of doing this before (and I probably shouldn't think of doing it again) because the water was so high that this would have caused me to miss half of the falls, horizontally.
 There is also the fact that it is pretty risky, as I have no idea how long the bottom half of that log will last while I was there.
 It is only early spring in the Pacific Northwest and we're already experiencing mid-summer water levels.

 The creek shot and cascade are right along the same spot between #3 and #4.